shakes76/PatternAnalysis-2024/recognition/49094642 Graph Neural Network/README.md

 In this graph, each cluster in the figure represents a different node category, and the color reflects the true label.
 Although nodes from different categories form distinguishable clusters, there are some overlapping and fuzzy areas, which indicates that the model has achieved a certain classification effect, but it may be difficult to clearly distinguish certain node categories.

+According to the output results, the model showed good classification ability when processing the Facebook Large Page-Page Network dataset, and from the UMAP projection graph, the model can distinguish different categories well.
+However, there is a large deviation in the loss curves of the training set and the test set.

 ## References
 - [1] Distill.
 'A Gentle Introduction to Graph Neural Networks', Accessed 10/27. https://distill.pub/2021/gnn-intro/